AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 		Blob source - https://raw.githubusercontent.com/Azure/BatchExplorer-data/master/ncj/3dsmax/scripts/install-azure-nc-drivers.cmd
 		File path - install-azure-nc-drivers.cmd
 3) At the end, do not forget to set **User identity** to *Pool user (Admin)*.
-Otherwise, you will get an error about admin priveledges to install driver.
+Otherwise, you will get an error about admin priveledges needed to install driver.

 Our pool is ready.
 I want to bring your attention to the fact you do not have to pay for Azure at this point.
 Pool is ready, but VMs are not running, resources are not in use.
 Let's render our first project using this pool.